 Coughing is an important part of the body’s defense system.
 It forcefully propels unwanted invaders up and out of the body.

-A cough signals some irritation in your child’s air passages.
+It signals some irritation in your child’s air passages.
 This irritation may be in the throat, the lungs, or in the passageways connecting them.

 Hair cells, called cilia, normally move mucus along the respiratory tract to keep the area clean and moist.
 If these cilia are damaged during an infection, the body may use coughing to move this mucus along – even after the invading germs are gone.
 Thus, the cough sensors tend to be hypersensitive following an infection.